CharlieHall555/CharlieHall555/README.md

 # Hey👋, I'm Charlie

 ## 👨‍💻 About Me
-I’m Charlie, a recent Computer Science graduate with a strong interest in software engineering, particularly within game development and digital education.
+I'm Charlie, a recent First Class Computer Science graduate with a strong interest in software engineering, particularly backend systems, embedded software, and building reliable applications that solve real-world problems.

-I began programming through game development in ROBLOX Studio, which sparked a long-term interest in building interactive systems and clean, maintainable software.
-Since then, I’ve expanded my skills across broader software development, including backend systems and application architecture.
+I first discovered programming through Roblox game development, where I developed a strong foundation in software design and interactive systems.
+Since then, I've broadened my experience by building backend services with Python and FastAPI, developing networked applications, and creating embedded systems using ESP32 microcontrollers.
+I particularly enjoy designing end-to-end systems that combine hardware, networking, and software.

-Alongside my studies, I worked as a coding tutor, helping young learners develop programming fundamentals and problem-solving skills.
-Teaching has reinforced my belief in the importance of accessible, engaging digital education.
+Alongside my technical projects, I've worked as a coding tutor, helping young learners develop programming and problem-solving skills.
+Teaching has strengthened my communication skills and reinforced my passion for making computing and digital education engaging and accessible.
 ## 🎓 Education
 - **BSc Computer Science (1st Class)** – University of Leicester